 The HPLMN may configure or re-configure a UE with the above CAG information using the UE Configuration Update procedure for access and mobility management related parameters described in clause 4.2.4.2 of TS 23.502 [3].

 The above CAG information is provided by the HPLMN on a per PLMN basis.
 In a PLMN the UE shall only consider the CAG information provided for this PLMN.
 The entries of the Allowed CAG list with time validity information are provided to the UE only if the UE indicates support of CAG with validity information.

+NOTE: CAG information provisioning by an authorized administrator is introduced in this release in clause 5.50.3, and clause 4.15.6 of TS 23.502 [3], and may be leveraged for PNI-NPN scenarios.

 NOTE 1: If the UE supports CAG but not CAG with validity information and there are entries of the Allowed CAG list that are associated with time validity information in the subscription data, the CAG Identifier of the corresponding entry in subscription data can be provided to the UE without time validity information when the validity condition is evaluated as true and removed when the evaluation changes to false.
 It is up to AMF local policy whether to provide such CAG Identifier to the UE.
 In case the AMF does not support CAG with validity information e.g. in the case of roaming, the UDM provides CAG information to the AMF without entries including time validity information.